antoniombgondim/Chlamydia-Forecasting_US/README.md

 # Probabilistic Ensemble Forecasting of Chlamydia Trachomatis Incidence Across US States

 This repository contains all code associated with the manuscript:
-"A probabilistic ensemble for short-term weekly forecasting of Chlamydia trachomatis incidence across US states" (submitted to PLOS Computational Biology).
+"A probabilistic ensemble for weekly forecasting of Chlamydia trachomatis incidence in the USA" (submitted to PLOS Computational Biology).

 ---